hecperleo/upat_follower/README.md

 # UAV Path Follower

-This repository contains all the code for running the **upat_follower** package on ROS.
+This repository contains all the code for running this package on ROS.
 It is composed of two cpp-classes.

-- [Generator](https://github.com/hecperleo/upat_follower/blob/master/src/generator.cpp) is responsible for receiving an initial path and generating an improved final path.
+- [Generator](https://github.com/hecperleo/upat_follower/blob/robots2019/src/generator.cpp) is responsible for receiving an initial path and generating an improved final path.
 Mainly improves the path using linear or cubic interpolations.
-- [Follower](https://github.com/hecperleo/upat_follower/blob/master/src/follower.cpp) is responsible for receiving a path and generating a velocity to follow it.
+- [Follower](https://github.com/hecperleo/upat_follower/blob/robots2019/src/follower.cpp) is responsible for receiving a path and generating a velocity to follow it.

 ## Installation Instructions - Ubuntu 16.04 with ROS Kinetic